We take the boat ride to Sabtang Island.

 We don’t find any.
 I find out later that Batanes does not have a food market as we know it.
 Everyone grows their own food so they are mostly self-sufficient.
+(Even the mayor… when he goes home, he will also tend to his own garden.)
 When they have excess, they just display these at the front of their house for neighbors to buy if they want.

 We pass by the Creative Hub where you can buy handcrafted souvenirs, and if you’re lucky, right in front of you by the artist who makes them!

 From the corner of Creative Hub, this is the street view with Mount Iraya as backdrop.